CloudLabsAI-Azure/apim-lab/apim-lab/4-policy-expressions/policy-expressions-4-7-abort-processing.md

-## Continuation for Exercise 4,Task 7: Abort processing policy (Read-Only)
+## Continuation for Exercise 4,Task 7: Abort processing policy

 ### Aborting the processing